What Is a Digital Experience Platform?

 Digital Experience Platform (DXP)

-The experience quickly moved beyond just content, and now e-commerce businesses want to share any type of asset, or group of assets, across any digital touchpoint — online, in-store, on billboards, in kiosks, through customer portals, across e-commerce systems, and more.
+But digital experiences quickly moved beyond just content.
+Now e-commerce businesses want to share any type of asset, or group of assets, across any digital touchpoint — online, in-store, on billboards, through customer portals, across e-commerce systems, and more.

-This need for a connected, consistent experience — both internal and customer-facing — led to the rise of the 'agile DXP'.
+This need for a connected, consistent experience — both internal and customer-facing — led to the rise of the more agile and encompassing DXP.

-All of these systems — CMS, WEM, and DXP — are still after the same thing, making the interaction between customer and brand meet both parties' needs, but the way they enable this has evolved.
+At its core, a DXP aims to supercharge the way the digital experience is delivered.
+And all of the systems we’ve outlined — CMS, WEM, and DXP — are after the same thing: making the interaction between customer and brand meet both parties' needs.

 The Advantages of a DXP